General national economic measures

 *employer social security payment holiday

 *tax returns and or VAT returns suspended/delayed

--Slovenia put in place two economic stimulus packages for a total of €4bn (around 8.4% of GDP).
+-Slovenia put in place two economic stimulus packages in 2020 for a total of €4bn (around 8.4% of GDP).

--Tax deferrals for up to 24 months or tax payments in installments in 24 months.
+-Tax deferrals for up to 24 months or tax payments in instalments in 24 months.

 -Wage subsidies for suspended workers due to closures related to the crisis.

 -€600m worth of government guarantees and credit lines for financial support to affected business, especially SMEs.

 -Affected firms and individuals were also able obtain loan repayment deferrals for up to 12 months.